Lailaebrahim/alx-files_manager/README.md

 ### Async Programming in Node.js

 - **Single-threaded Nature**: JavaScript programs are single-threaded, meaning they can only execute one task at a time.
-If a long-running synchronous call is made, it blocks the main thread, preventing other tasks from executing.
+If a long-running synchronous call is made, it blocks the main thread, preventing other operations.
 - **Node.js and libuv**: Node.js is built on the V8 JavaScript engine and the libuv library. libuv is multi-threaded and allows Node.js to perform I/O operations asynchronously.
 - **Event Loop**: The event loop, provided by libuv, continuously checks for and processes events like I/O operations, timers, and callbacks.
-This enables Node.js to handle multiple operations concurrently without blocking the main thread.
+This enables Node.js to handle multiple operations concurrently.
 - **Thread Pool**: libuv uses a thread pool for expensive or blocking operations, such as file system operations.
-These operations are offloaded to separate threads, and their results are passed back to the event loop for callback invocation.
+These operations are offloaded to separate threads, and their results are passed back to the main thread.
 - **Callbacks**: Callbacks are functions passed into other functions to be executed once an operation is complete.
 They prevent blocking the main thread.
-However, nested callbacks can lead to "callback hell," which is mitigated by using promises.
+However, nested callbacks can lead to "callback hell".
 - **Microtask vs. Macrotask Queues**:
     - **Microtask Queue**: Used for asynchronous operations triggered by the event loop, such as promises.
     - **Macrotask Queue**: Used for operations like `setTimeout`, `setInterval`, `setImmediate`, `process.nextTick`, and I/O operations.